 If a transcript file is uploaded that does not contain the NOTE CONF fields, the Word Confidence slider is grayed out and the value shown in the box is 100%.
-Essentially, the editor assumes that if there is not a confidence score, that the transcript was generated by a human and is therefore correct.
+Essentially, the editor assumes that if there is no confidence score, the transcript was generated by a human and is therefore correct.

 When a user makes their edits, the confidence scores are CLEARED from the entire cue (single line of words) where ANY of the words have been edited.
-Meaning that if you edit a single word in a cue where multiple words are underlined for being below the confidence score slider threshold, when you move to a different cue, the underlines in the entire cue are removed, because the confidence scores are cleared.
+This means that if you edit a single word in a cue where multiple words are underlined for being below the confidence score slider threshold when you move to a different cue, the underlines in the entire cue are removed because the confidence scores are cleared.